History of Robert F. Kennedy in Timeline

 In 1962, Robert and Ethel Kennedy visited the Vatican, where Pope John XXIII gave them medals and rosaries for themselves and their children.

-In 1962, it was leaked that Jimmy Hoffa claimed to a Teamster local that Robert Kennedy had been "bodily" removed from his office, a statement confirmed by a Teamster press agent.
+In 1962, it was leaked that Hoffa had claimed Kennedy had been "bodily" removed from his office.

 May 24, 1963: Private Meeting with Black Delegation

-On May 24, 1963, Robert Kennedy held a private meeting in New York City with a black delegation coordinated by James Baldwin in an attempt to better understand and improve race relations.
+On May 24, 1963, Kennedy held a private meeting in New York City with a black delegation coordinated by James Baldwin.
 The meeting became antagonistic and reached no consensus.

-In August 1963, Patrick Bouvier Kennedy, son of President Kennedy, who died two days after birth, was re-interred at Arlington National Cemetery.
+In August 1963, Patrick Bouvier Kennedy, son of President Kennedy, died two days after his birth and was re-interred at Arlington National Cemetery.

 October 1963: Kennedy Authorizes Wiretapping of King

-In October 1963, Robert Kennedy issued a written directive authorizing the FBI to wiretap Martin Luther King Jr. and other leaders of the SCLC, King's civil rights organization.
+In October 1963, Kennedy issued a written directive authorizing the FBI to wiretap Martin Luther King Jr. and other leaders of the Southern Christian Leadership Conference (SCLC).

-On November 22, 1963, Robert Kennedy was informed by J. Edgar Hoover that his brother, President Kennedy, had been shot in Dallas.
-Subsequently, Kennedy instructed McGeorge Bundy to change the locks on the president's files, ordered the Secret Service to dismantle the hidden taping system, and met with CIA director John McCone to inquire about the CIA's involvement in his brother's death.
+On November 22, 1963, Robert Kennedy was at home when J. Edgar Hoover called to inform him that his brother, President Kennedy, had been shot.
+Following the call, Kennedy instructed McGeorge Bundy to change the locks on the president's files, ordered the Secret Service to dismantle the hidden taping system in the Oval Office and cabinet room, and met with CIA director John McCone to ask about CIA involvement in the assassination.

 December 5, 1963: Burial of President Kennedy's Infants